 When the sail is centered on the beam and its plane is aligned orthogonal to the beam axis, the mirror symmetry ensures that the two sections experience identical longitudinal forces and that the transverse forces have opposite directions (and equal magnitude).
 Thus, there are no net transverse forces and no torques, which defines a dynamic equilibrium position in which the sail is accelerated purely in the direction of the laser, as desired.
 The two sections are designed so that the net transverse forces and torques are restoring towards equilibrium should the sail be perturbed away from equilibrium (at least for small movements)~\cite{Ilic:2018aa}.

 In the instantaneously comoving (inertial) frame $\frameM$ attached to the CoM, perturbations may rotate the sail.
-Rotation speeds are non-relativistic so that rotational motion can be calculated using non-relativistic rigid body mechanics {\em in that frame}.
+Rotation speeds are non-relativistic so that rotational motion can be calculated using non-relativistic rigid-body mechanics {\em in that frame}.
 All other kinematics and dynamics need a full relativistic treatment.

 The sail is illuminated by a laser beam modeled as a Gaussian.
-The laser beam originates from earth at fixed wavelength $\lambda_0$, with a wavevector pointing towards the sail's destination.
-The rapid movement of the sail CoM leads to a longitudinal Doppler shift that can be substantial (up to 22\% for $0.2c$).
+The laser beam originates from Earth at fixed wavelength $\lzero$, with a wavevector pointing towards the sail's destination.
+The rapid movement of the sail CoM leads to a longitudinal Doppler shift that can be substantial (up to 22\% for a final velocity of $0.2c$).
 As the sail accelerates, the laser wavelength measured in frame $\frameM$ is continually redshifting, depicted by the redshift of the green laser between Figs.~\ref{fig:effects}(bi) and~\ref{fig:effects}(bii).
-Once perturbed, the sail oscillates at relatively low (i.e. non-relativistic) velocities in the directions transverse to the beam axis.
+Once perturbed, the sail oscillates at relatively low (\textit{i.e.} non-relativistic) velocities in the directions transverse to the beam axis.
 This slightly modifies the Doppler coefficients compared to a pure longitudinal motion.
 More significantly, the transverse velocities cause relativistic aberration, a change of the angle of incidence of the light in the sail's reference frame [Fig.~\ref{fig:effects}(b)].
 If the sail rotates, each point along the sail has a different velocity relative to the laser.
 This velocity results in the Doppler shift and relativistic aberration acquiring dependence upon the position along the sail.